KeidsID/flutter_app_core_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A package that provide basic utils like Themes and Error Handler Widget.
+A package that provide basic utils like Themes, common BuildContext extension and Error Handler Pages.

 Great for creating lots of flutter apps as a portfolio.